-Here is the draft summary for this week’s Monday Economic Report:
+Here is the summary for this month’s Global Manufacturing Economic Update:

 Chad Moutray is the chief economist, National Association of Manufacturers.